zaneris123/CoordinateOffset/README.md

 * Match offsets to the player's position, so they see themselves near the world's origin
 * Persist the same offset every time a player joins so that they don't notice an offset changing
 * Configure different offsets per-player, per-world, and with permissions
+* Extensible API to flexibly get and set offsets

 Requirements and Installation
 -----------------------------